7 mins read

 If you are experiencing symptoms of gallstones, your doctor may recommend tests like an ultrasound or a CT scan to confirm the presence of gallstones.

 If left untreated, gallstones can cause serious complications that can result in hospitalisation, surgery, or even life-threatening conditions.
 Depending on the severity of your condition, your doctor may recommend medications to manage symptoms or surgery to remove the gallbladder.
-But in most cases, alternative treatments like Ayurveda may be combined with conventional medical treatments to provide a holistic approach to healing.
+But in most cases, alternative treatments like Ayurvedic remedies for gallstones may be combined with conventional medical treatments to provide a holistic approach to healing.

 Conclusion